“The appetite for silence is rarely an acquired taste.” – Emily Dickinson

 As an aside, I have been following Michelle Zauner as a musician since she was releasing songs for free on Bandcamp under the name Little Big League, so it is extremely cool to see her creative evolution.

 So Sad Today by Melissa Broder: I read this book in a day and actually don’t remember much about it at all.
 It’s a collection of stories that, with an edge of dark humor, cover depression and anxiety and sex and body image.
-I don’t remember anything I read changing/expanding/resonating with the way I think about any of those subjects though.
+I don’t remember anything I read changing/expanding/resonating with the way I think about any of these subjects though.

 The Truth Will Set You Free But First It Will Piss You Off by Gloria Steinem: This is a fun, beautifully illustrated collection of Steinem quotes.
 Loved it.

 The Noonday Demon by Andrew Solomon: This book is the longest one I read this year, and while I was intrigued, I was not impressed.
 Strangers on Reddit (*cough* men *cough*) site this book as being THE definitive book on depression.
 Like, SOOO relatable.
 Thats why I read it.
 Not sure what I was looking for really.
-What I found a very exhaustive (exhausting?) examination of depression through the personal, political, scientific, cultural… through all the lenses one might say.
+What I found was a very exhaustive (exhausting?) examination of depression through the personal, political, scientific, cultural… through all the lenses one might say.
 I found it interesting but not enlightening, and not, to be honest, any more expansive than the New Yorker article (Anatomy of Melancholy) that it is an outgrowth of.
 Maybe people like this book because the book itself encapsulates depression: sluggish, boring, and persistently melancholic.

 Note: about half way through reading I switched to audiobook, which was a terrible idea because the narration sounds highly disingenuous to the topic at hand.
 Retrospectively, this might be why I didnt like it as much as I didn’t like it.

 Girlhood by Melissa Febos This was among my favorite reads from the year.
 I picked it up on a whim because I liked the cover art, only to realize that Melissa Febos and I have quite a few things in common.
 To name a few: she has roots in the Woods Hole/ Falmouth area.
 She is queer.
 She is a libra.
 She took OWL.
 She writes.
 I felt so seen reading this book.
 Simply sharing the experience of being a woman moving through this world is enough of a commonality for that.
 The essays in Girlhood got me thinking about topics ranging from my own shames and desires, the male gaze and the patriarchy, mother/daughter relationships, and all the bullshit that I have internalized over the years without even realizing it (internalized homophobia, the way I view my body, etc.) I saw the book almost like a roadmap for the learning/ unlearning processes necessary for any sort of self actualization/ healing from the anger, grief, and trauma that comes with existing in this world as a queer (albeit highly privileged) woman.
+This book is stunningly written, too.

 The Last time I’ll Write About You by Dawn Lanuza This was a relatively unmemorable book of poetry about breakups/ heartbreak.
 Some of it resonated with me.
 Some of it didn’t.
 It was nice to have a book of poetry to break up my longer reads.